Loki (Marvel Comics): Taking over Asgard

-Loki's destiny to be the cause of Ragnarök was later recounted.
-Loki returned from exile in space, but was then stripped of his powers and exiled to Earth by Odin.
-Loki plotted to gain new powers from Karnilla; however, this accidentally created the Wrecker, who gained Asgardian powers upon being mistaken for Loki after knocking him out and putting on his helmet just before Karnilla appeared in response to Loki's ritual.
-He almost killed Thor by collapsing a building on him, as Thor had been stripped of all his powers except his strength by Odin.
-Loki then fomented a battle between Thor and the Destroyer animated by Sif.
-Loki then took command of Asgard during the Odinsleep, using his right as the 'son' of Odin before Thor could claim it, but fled when Asgard was invaded by Mangog, realizing that this new foe was too powerful.
+Loki's destiny to be the cause of Ragnarök is later recounted.
+Loki returns from exile in space, but is then stripped of his powers and exiled to Earth by Odin.
+Loki plots to gain new powers from Karnilla; however, this accidentally creates the Wrecker, who gains Asgardian powers upon being mistaken for Loki after knocking him out and putting on his helmet just before Karnilla appears in response to Loki's ritual.
+He almost kills Thor by collapsing a building on him, as Thor had been stripped of all his powers except his strength by Odin.
+Loki then foments a battle between Thor and the Destroyer animated by Sif.
+Loki takes command of Asgard during the Odinsleep, using his right as the 'son' of Odin before Thor could claim it, but flees when Asgard is invaded by Mangog, realizing that this new foe is too powerful.

-Loki later usurped the throne of Asgard by taking the Odinring, but fled again when Asgard was invaded by Surtur.
-Subsequently, he attempted to destroy Thor by switching bodies with him, granting him Thor's raw strength against his own inexperienced use of magic in Thor's hands; regardless, Thor was able to regain his true appearance by tricking Loki into throwing Mjolnir away so that it became stuck in a cliff, causing Thor's (Loki's) body to return to the human form of Donald Blake and allowing Thor to regain control of his true form.
-Much later, Loki usurped the throne of Asgard again and set the Destroyer against Thor once more.
-Shortly after that, Loki caused the temporary death of Balder using mistletoe, having conspired with Hela to cause Ragnarök if his last plan had failed.
-At this time, Loki's estranged wife Sigyn returned to Asgard.
-When Loki was chained and a viper dripped poison on his face as punishment for killing Balder, Sigyn tried helping him.
-Loki attempted to bring about Ragnarök, but was foiled by Odin.
-Alongside Tyr and his forces, Loki stole the golden apples of Idunna and invaded Asgard with help from the Midgard serpent, but then changed sides and aided Odin's forces in defeating Tyr.
+Loki later usurps the throne of Asgard by taking the Odinring, but flees again when Asgard is invaded by Surtur.
+He attempts to destroy Thor by switching bodies with him, granting him Thor's raw strength against his own inexperienced use of magic in Thor's hands.
+Thor tricks Loki into throwing Mjolnir away so that it becomes stuck in a cliff, causing Thor's (Loki's) body to return to the human form of Donald Blake and allowing Thor to regain control of his true form.
+Much later, Loki usurps the throne of Asgard again and sets the Destroyer against Thor once more.
+Loki causes the temporary death of Balder using mistletoe, having conspired with Hela to cause Ragnarök if his last plan failed.
+At this time, Loki's estranged wife Sigyn returns to Asgard.
+When Loki is chained and a viper drips poison on his face as punishment for killing Balder, Sigyn tries helping him.
+Loki attempts to bring about Ragnarök, but is foiled by Odin.
+Alongside Tyr and his forces, Loki steals the golden apples of Idunna and invades Asgard with help from the Midgard serpent, but then changes sides and aids Odin's forces in defeating Tyr.